10XGenomics/loupeR/README.md

 create_loupe_from_seurat(seurat_obj)
 ```

-Use the function `create_loupe` if you need more control in the clusters and projetions that included in the Loupe file.
+Use the function `create_loupe` if you need more control in the clusters and projections that included in the Loupe file.

 ```R
 # import the library